hellertime/apache-proposal/README.md

 ## Current Status

-Parquet has undergone [5 major releases](https://github.com/Parquet/parquet-format/releases).
+Parquet has undergone [2 major releases](https://github.com/Parquet/parquet-format/releases) of the core format and [22 releases](https://github.com/Parquet/parquet-mr/releases) of the supporting set of Java libraries.
 Parquet is being used in production by [many organizations](https://github.com/Parquet/parquet-mr/blob/master/PoweredBy.md).
 The Parquet source is currently hosted at github.com, which will seed the Apache git repository.

 ### Meritocracy